Universal geometric coefficients for the once-punctured torus: Arcs and allowable curves

 It remains to show that every arc is represented by the projection of a line segment.
 Let $\gamma$ be an arc and consider a lift $\bar\gamma$ of $\gamma$ having an endpoint at $[0,\,0]$.
 Then $\bar\gamma$ is disjoint from all other lifts of $\gamma$ (i.e.\ from all integer translates of $\bar\gamma$), except for coinciding endpoints.
 We break $\reals^2$ into unit squares with integer vertices and describe $\bar\gamma$, up to homotopy in $\reals^2\setminus\integers^2$, by the sequence of squares it visits.
 We can assume that $\bar\gamma$ never enters a square and leaves through the same side.
 (Otherwise, we continuously deform $\bar\gamma$ so that it doesn't enter the square, and we can do this without losing the property that $\bar\gamma$ is disjoint from all of its integer translates.)
 Similarly, we can assume that after $\bar\gamma$ leaves $[0,\,0]$ and enters the interior of some square, it leaves that square through a side not containing $[0,\,0]$.
 We can also assume the analogous condition at the other endpoint of $\bar\gamma$.
 By symmetry, we can assume that $\bar\gamma$ leaves $[0,\,0]$, enters the square shared by $[0,\,0]$ and $[1,\,1]$ and leaves this square through the top side or right side or terminates at one of the vertices of the square.
 In the latter case, we are done.
 If $\bar\gamma$ leaves the square through the top or right side, then it enters some other square.
 Because $\bar\gamma$ is disjoint from all its translates, we see that $\bar\gamma$ must either terminate at the top-right vertex of the new square or exit the new square through the top or right edge.
 The same is true each time $\bar\gamma$ enters a new square: it terminates in the top-right vertex or leaves through the top or right edge.
 Thus $\bar\gamma$ determines a word in the letters $\r$ and $\t$, with $\r$ standing for exiting a square through the right and $\t$ standing for exiting through the right.

 Let $\v$ be the endpoint of $\bar\gamma$ other than $[0,\,0]$, and consider the straight line segment $\lambda$ connecting $[0,\,0]$ to $\v$.
 This line segment determines a word in the same way, except that in addition to $\r$ and $\t$ we allow a third letter $\c$ in the word for the case when $\lambda$ leaves a square through its top-right corner without terminating there.
-If the words for $\bar\gamma$ and $\lambda$ coincide, then there is a homeomorphism of the square, homotopic to the identity, fixing corners, and agreeing on opposite sides, that takes the projection of $\bar\gamma$ to the projection of~$\lambda$.
-Identifying opposite sides, we obtain an isotopy from $\gamma$ to the projection of $\lambda$.
+If the words for $\bar\gamma$ and $\lambda$ coincide, then there is a homeomorphism of the plane, homotopic to the identity, fixing the integer lattice, and commuting with integer translations, that takes $\bar\gamma$ to~$\lambda$.
+Descending to the torus, we obtain an isotopy from $\gamma$ to the projection of $\lambda$.

 If the two words are different, then we can still continuously deform $\bar\gamma$ to a non-self-intersecting polygonal path composed of straight segments with finite positive slopes connecting different sides of squares.
 Concatenating $\bar\gamma$ with its translates by integer multiples of $\v$, we obtain the graph of a strictly increasing periodic piecewise-linear function.
 Doing the same with $\lambda$, we obtain a strictly increasing linear function.
 We reuse the symbols $\bar\gamma$ and $\lambda$ for these functions.
 Since the two words disagree, either there is an integer point in the interior of $\lambda$ or there is an integer point between the two graphs.